Mori Atas in Indonesia

 What Are Their Beliefs?

-The Mori follow the beliefs of Islam, but with a strong core of spirit worship.
-Some of the more important deities that they worship are associated with smallpox, rice, air, and fate.
+Though most Mori identify as Christians, they blend faith in Christ with traditional beliefs in the spirit world.
+Some of their deities are associated with smallpox, rice, air and fate.
 When an important person dies, his bones are cleaned and put into caves at the tewusa or death feast.
-Then every three to five years, another ceremony called the woke" is held to honor these deceased ancestors.
-Here, the bones of the honored dead are removed from the caves, rewrapped, and buried.
+Then every three to five years, another ceremony called the “woke" is held to honor these deceased ancestors.
+Here, the bones of the honored dead are removed from the caves, rewrapped and buried.
 Such ceremonies are usually conducted by a priestess who has a familiar spirit.

 What Are Their Needs?

-The Mori, a people whose lives and worship center around the dead, must be shown the life-giving power of the Gospel.
+The Mori, a people whose lives and worship center around the dead, must be shown the life-giving power of the gospel.
 Their focus must be turned toward life, which can only be found in Jesus Christ.
+They need good, solid Bible teaching to turn their hearts to the Risen Savior.

 Prayer Points

-Ask God to raise up missionaries who are culturally sensitive to the Mori and who can effectively minister the Gospel to Muslims.
+Ask God to raise up workers who are culturally sensitive to the Mori and who can effectively minister the gospel.

-Pray that God will strengthen, encourage, and protect the small number of believers who live among the Mori.
+Pray that God will strengthen, encourage and protect Christ followers among the Mori.

-Ask the Holy Spirit to give the Sulawesian churches a burden to reach their Muslim neighbors.
+Ask the Holy Spirit to give Indonesian churches a burden to reach their Muslim neighbors.

-Pray that the Lord will raise up a strong church among the Mori.
+Pray that the Lord will raise up a strong church among the Mori that will plant Muslim fellowships for Muslim background believers.